DKFN/freighttrain/README.md

 - Tests
 - Provide envs for all containers
+- Multiple networks
+- Remap ports if used (disablable)
 - Daemon option for freighttrain container
 - Make a better demo app
 - Provide utility commands